appliedepi/intro_course/README.md

 project** (remember to re-open it by clicking the icon within your “intro_courses” folder).

-# Accessing course exercises
+### 4. Begin the first exercise

-Once you have completed the initial setup, all further breakout instructions will appear in Applied Epi interactive exercises, *within your RStudio window*.
-Each course module has a specific corresponding exercise.

-You can access these exercises through the “Tutorials” pane in RStudio (upper-left).
+Once you have completed the initial setup, all further exercise instructions will appear *within your RStudio window*.
+Each course module has a specific corresponding exercise, which can be accessed through the “Tutorials” pane in RStudio (upper-left).
 Watch the gif below that introduces you to the exercise environment (you do not need to follow the steps shown right now).

 <img src="images/README_images/exercise_demo.gif" width="100%" />